benaepli/raft/docs/design.md

 On server startup, we create this work guard, and we destroy it on server shutdown.
 For tasks that run on external threads (like gRPC handlers or persistence callbacks), a temporary `executor_work_guard` is created to ensure the `io_context` remains active until control is posted back to the main asio::strand.

+## Wrapper Implementation

+### Deduplication

+The wrapper, instead of deduplicating the stored entries, deduplicates the processing of these entries.
+This is to prevent the wrapper from needing direct access to the internal log or a complex persistence mechanism.